dfasdfsf |

 No animals or vintage guitar dealers were harmed during the creation of this web site.
 JunkGuitars.com is proudly independent since 2003 and is not sponsored by or affiliated with any manufacturer or retailer.
 All brand names are referenced for identification only.
 This is a non-profit site, created for educational, research and entertainment purposes only.
 My goal is to share information with other vintage guitar historians and collectors.
 If you find any of the site content offensive for any reason, it is entirely your problem.Special thanks to:

-- Konstantin of Studio1525, for graciously allowing me to photograph and examine his guitars.
+- Konstantin of Studio1525, the very first seller of cheesy Soviet guitars on eBay, for graciously allowing me to photograph and examine his guitars before anyone even knew what they were.

 - Dusan Palka, whose expertise on Czech guitars has been most helpful.